 The main community group advocating that wind farms have deleterious effects on health is the Waubra Foundation.
 The foundation's chair, Mr Peter Mitchell recently served as an observer on the NHMRC Wind Farms Health Effects Reference Group.
-The foundation recently published a statement "Acoustic Engineering Investigation into Airborne and Ground-Borne Pressure Pulses from Wind Turbines at Cape Bridgewater" (12) (Mr Peter Mitchell, personal communication to Prof Grunstein) which summarises their concerns.
+The foundation recently published a statement "Acoustic Engineering Investigation into Airborne and Ground-Borne Pressure Pulses from Wind Turbines at Cape Bridgewater"(12) (Mr Peter Mitchell, personal communication to Prof Grunstein) which summarises their concerns.
 It states that although infrasound is only audible at very high levels, "it can be damaging to the human body at levels well below audibility".
 Moreover the document states that "Infrasound has long been known to be dangerous and harmful to humans, especially with chronic exposure.
 Infrasound persists for much greater distances than audible sound and, unlike audible sound, penetrates virtually all building structures (including double glazing) with ease; and often increases the impact by resonating with internal structures in the house".
 While infrasound is ubiquitous, anti-wind farm community groups state that wind turbines have a specific infrasound signature or profile that differs from common sources of infrasound such as ordinary wind, household appliances or waves on a beach.
 This profile is "a necessary tool for investigating noise from wind turbines anywhere".

-In addition, the foundation recommended that research also measure subjective "sensation" of vibration related to infrasound by use of specific self-report scales, investigation be undertaken inside houses and continue over sufficient periods of time, such as 6 weeks.
+In addition, the foundation recommended that research also measure subjective "sensation" of vibration related to infrasound by use of specific self-report scales, investigation be undertaken inside houses and continue over sufficient periods of time, such

+Community-based study of health effects of infrasound Version 5.0 dated 27th June 2018 as 6 weeks.
 It is the infrasound component of the noise that is claimed by those suffering nausea, dizziness and other symptoms that is the primary cause of their symptoms.